-Taking into account the specific legislation frame, the environment in which it operates, and its own organizational structure, Hypo Alpe-Adria-Bank outsources regional and local software solutions to support it business.
-The relationship with significant external suppliers is based on the provisions of the Decision on outsourcing issued by CNB and the regular due diligence of the said suppliers is conducted.
+Taking into account the specific legislation frame, the environment in which it operates, and its own organizational structure, Bank outsources regional and local software solutions to support it business.
+The relationship with significant external suppliers is based on the provisions of the Decision on outsourcing issued by CNB and the due diligence of the said suppliers is conducted.